 More About Life Transformation Recovery

-- Our nonprofit facility in Prescott Valley, Arizona provides compassionate, private substance abuse treatment for men and women
+- We provide compassionate, private substance abuse rehab for men

 - We believe that substance abuse can be healed, and freedom is possible for everyone!